John Hodgson (Australian politician): Business interests

 Another sign of Hodgson's financial strength is that he ran a horse stud.
 He advertised frequently in the Argus for the services of Euclid and Royal William in 1846 and 1847.
-The charge was £5 5s. for each mare.
-The stallions stood at ‘Mr. Hodgson's Paddock, Studley, near Melbourne.’
+The charge was £5 5s. for each mare, and the stallions stood at ‘Mr. Hodgson's Paddock, Studley, near Melbourne.’

-In 1851 he ran for the City of Melbourne in the inaugural Victorian Legislative Council which means that he met the Candidate criteria. of owning free-hold property worth £5000.
+In 1851, he ran for the City of Melbourne in the inaugural Victorian Legislative Council, meeting the Candidate criteria. of owning free-hold property worth £5000.